We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 Learn About Available Benefits

-The Financial Aid and Veteran Services Office (located on the first floor of the Nelson Administration Building) is the official point of contact at Texarkana College for all federal VA educational benefits, the Texas Hazlewood Act, and military Tuition Assistance through the Department of Defense.
+The Financial Aid and Veteran Services Office (located on the first floor of the Nelson Administration Building) is the official point of contact at Texarkana College for all federal VA educational and GI bill benefits, the Texas Hazlewood Act, and military Tuition Assistance through the Department of Defense.
 This office should also be a veteran’s or Service member’s designated first point of contact for academic and financial aid advising, including access to disability counseling, to assist them with completion of studies and with job search activities.

 If you are considering college, know your options!
 Veterans with an honorable discharge (or in certain limited cases, with a “general – under honorable conditions” discharge) usually qualify for some form of service-related educational assistance.
 The variety of options can be a bit confusing, but the key is to narrow down your search and not be afraid to ask questions.